akshatjain04/testserver-cucumber/README.md

 Internally this will call the regular cucumber.api.cli.Main class with an added -g argument to the included glue-code, all other options are passed as usual, see https://cucumber.io/docs/reference/jvm#cli-runner

+(you will need java8 installed on your path)

 ### Configuring Ready!
 API TestServer access